MarkClinton/footy-stats-cli/README.md

 ![Top 10 Goalscorers](documentation/imagery/images/features/top_goalscorer.gif)

 - ## Leagues and Seasons
-The program displayes 5 Leagues and 5 Seasons.
+The program displays 5 Leagues and 5 Seasons.
 The Leagues shown are hardcoded.
 The only reason these leagues are hardcoded is due to the restriction of the API Access Token the program uses.
 Seasons are automatically generated from the API.
 The program only shows the last 5 seasons due to the Access Token restrictions.
 There is a check before requesting the seasons for a league, if the season count is >= 5 then show 5 seasons.
 Else show the number of seasons available.